-Lucky for me, and lots of others like me, being super busy isn’t the only way to guarantee productivity.
-In addition to increasing productivity, routines are also shown to reduce stress and anxiety, help you make better big decisions and even lead to better sleep.
+In addition to increasing productivity, routines have also been shown to reduce stress and anxiety, help you make better big decisions and even lead to better sleep.
 The best part?
 Having a routine doesn’t have to mean scheduling every minute of the day.
 By using the tips below, incorporating a routine into your everyday life is easy & rewarding.

 Wake up and go to bed at the same times every day.